DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 * **Censorship-Resistant** - Anyone can join a distributed system.
 * **Very stable** - For *BADS* to disappear every node has to delete its local version of it, a very unlikely event.
-* **Works well over a unstable connection** - With Merkle Trees and immediate verification upon receiving, data that is kept is guaranteed to be what the sender intended it to be.
+* **Works well over an unstable connection** - With Merkle Trees and immediate verification upon receiving, data that is kept is guaranteed to be what the sender intended it to be.
 * **Verification is conducted individually so there is no need to trust any individual participant**

 There are however also drawbacks to *BADS*:
 * **Inefficient by design** - Every participant has to store the exact same version of the blockchain which from a storage standpoint, is as inefficient as it gets.
-* **Limited Data** - Although we haven't delved into this just yet, the verification of data is difficult and so a blockchain is often limited to only one type of data it can store.
+* **Limited Data** - Although we haven't gotten into this just yet, the verification of data is difficult and so a blockchain is often limited to only one type of data it can store.
 * **Dishonest Majority** - There is always the small possibility that a majority of the